Fully Bayesian Differential Gaussian Processes through Stochastic Differential Equations: Conclusion and Future Work

-Our research introduces a cutting-edge fully Bayesian approach that treats kernel hyperparameters as random variables and utilizes interconnected stochastic differential equations (SDEs) to infer the posterior distribution of DIFFGPs.
-By capturing uncertainty in hyperparameter estimation, our method significantly enhances model adaptability in capturing complex system dynamics.
-Through compelling experimental results, we demonstrate the superiority of our methodology over conventional techniques, showcasing improved performance in flexibility and accuracy.
-This research opens doors for advancements in Bayesian inference and provides a powerful tool for modeling continuous-time Gaussian processes.
-Future exploration includes expanding the application of our FB-DIFFGP model in diverse domains such as image analysis and financial datasets, offering exciting opportunities for further discovery in probabilistic modeling.
+We have proposed a fully Bayesian approach to Gaussian Process (GP) modeling, where kernel hyperparameters are treated as random variables, and interconnected stochastic differential equations are used to infer the posterior distribution of DiffGPs.
+By capturing uncertainty in hyperparameter estimation, our method significantly enhances the model's adaptability to complex system dynamics.
+Experimental results demonstrate that our approach outperforms conventional techniques, showing improved accuracy.

+However, there are limitations to our method, including the optimization of hyperparameters such as the SDE time \(T\), the number of inducing points \(M\), and the architecture of the neural SDE.
+These require additional methods, such as cross-validation or Bayesian optimization, to tune effectively.
+In our current experiments, we primarily relied on empirical methods.
+Furthermore, balancing the trade-off between accuracy and computational efficiency remains an open challenge, which we plan to address in future work.
+This research also can generalize to other problems involving continuous-time Gaussian processes, e.g., \cite{paisley2022bayesian}.
+Future exploration includes expanding the application of our FB-DiffGP model in diverse domains such as spatio-temporal model averaging, image analysis, and financial datasets.